daidodo/format-imports-vscode/README.md

 There are a few ways to exclude files from inspection:

-- Add file path pattern to extension config in VSCode.
+- Add path patterns to extension config in VSCode.
   ```json
   "tsImportSorter.configuration.exclude": ["pathPattern"],
   ```
-- Add file path pattern to `package.json` or `import-sorter.json`.
-(Be aware of the config precedence.)
+- Add path patterns to `package.json` or `import-sorter.json`.
 - Add the following comment at the beginning of the source file and keep at least one empty line from the next statement:

+_Note: All path patterns are **merged** together instead of overwritten._

 ```ts
 // ts-import-sorter: disable